glitccchhh/glitchterminal/README.md

   <script>
     const terminalOutput = document.getElementById("output");

-    // Path to your glitch sound file (replace with your actual file location) const glitchSound = new Audio('https://yourdomain.com/glitch-01-231255.mp3');
+    // Path to your glitch sound file const glitchSound = new Audio('https://yourdomain.com/glitch-01-231255.mp3');
     glitchSound.loop = false;  // Only play once per trigger

-    // Cryptic or profound "truth" messages
     const truths = [
       "The simulation is unstable.",
       "Consciousness is the key to reality.",